DrawZeroPoint/VectorDetectionNetwork/README.md

 # Welcome

-This is the codebase of the paper titled "Vector Detection Network: Pointer Detector for Robots Reading Analog Meters in the Wild".
+This is the codebase of the [paper](https://ieeexplore.ieee.org/document/9526566)

+Z. Dong, Y. Gao, Y. Yan and F. Chen, "Vector Detection Network: An Application Study on Robots Reading Analog Meters in the Wild," in IEEE Transactions on Artificial Intelligence, vol. 2, no. 5, pp. 394-403, Oct.
+2021, doi: 10.1109/TAI.2021.3105936.

-We assume you download it with `git clone `, and the code folder `/VDN` is located in `~`.
+We assume you download it with `git clone `, and the code folder `VDN/` (or other names you prefer) is located in `~`.

 OS: Ubuntu 16.04 or 18.04

 Language: Python 3.6+

 Deep learning framework: PyTorch

 # Prerequisites